My 26 Years working for Canada - a personal Review

 Trying horseback riding in the Yukon - May 2014

-I have learned how to survive in the wilderness and how to mix cocktails (yes, life is colorful).
-I have tried to play golf, I have conquered Whistler Mountain as a non-skier.
+I have learned how to survive in the wilderness and mix cocktails (yes, life is colorful).
+I have tried to play golf and conquered Whistler Mountain as a non-skier.
 I have done sea kayaking in Nova Scotia.
 I have walked the ocean grounds during low tide in New Brunswick and paddled the Yukon River.
 I have admired all kinds of whales in BC and Quebec.
-I have conquered the Coast Mountains by mountain bike, and I have tasted local wines in the Okanagan Valley.
-I met inspiring people such as scientists, elders of First Nations, and celebrities; some have become great friends over the years.
+I have conquered the Coast Mountains by mountain bike and tasted local wines in the Okanagan Valley.
+I met inspiring people such as scientists, elders of First Nations, and celebrities; some have become great friends.
 I have traveled over the Big Pond almost 100 times.
 I have attended at least 50 trade shows in Canada, Germany, the Netherlands, Switzerland, Spain, and the UK.
-I have made uncountable presentations to Canadians and Germans, and I have moderated 13 events at the Embassy of Canada.
+I have made uncountable presentations to Canadians and Germans and moderated 13 events at the Embassy of Canada.

 Canada Event at ITB Berlin